adaruna3/explainable-kge/README.md

 ## ToDos
-I. Try different versions of logit
-    e.
-Plot all results
-    d.
-Run c. for the FB dataset
-II.
+I. Locality results
+    a.
+Get locality plot with std for our dataset
+    a.
+Get locality plot with std for one XKE dataset II.
 Add toggle for using decision tree
     a.
-How to generate dataset
+Check assumptions
+        - locality helps - true
+        - small number of features (paths) are decsion makers
+    b.
+Building dataset
 III.
 Add toggle for enrich the knowledge graph
     a. add reverse and similarity relations to specific entities IV.
 Add methods to corrupt the dataset